About the Safe Place

 - Providing medical expertise for community partners to facilitate decision-making and best practices

-- Serving in leadership roles at Philadelphia Department of Human Services to influence health policies for maltreated children
+- Serving in leadership roles at the local and state government levels to influence health policies for maltreated children.

-- Providing leadership for national child maltreatment organizations, including the American Academy of Pediatrics, the Ray E. Helfer Society, Academy on Violence and Abuse, and the Academic Pediatric Association
+- Providing leadership for national child maltreatment organizations, including the American Academy of Pediatrics, the Ray E. Helfer Society, Prevent Child Abuse America, and the Academic Pediatric Association